An analysis of observation length requirements for machine understanding of human behaviors from spoken language: Experimental Setup

-This section provides the details of our methodology, starting with the process for creating windowed samples of language from the interaction transcripts.
-Then, we describe the machine learning models used in this work to score the window-level text samples for degrees of different behavior constructs.
-Following this, we describe two metrics for evaluating the quality of the models' window-level scores and, finally, we detail the procedure for employing these metrics to identify the appropriate window lengths for different behaviors.
+This section provides the details of our experimental setup, starting with the process for creating windowed samples of language from the session transcripts.
+Then, we describe the machine learning model used to score conversational language for different behaviors and provide its implementation details.
+Finally, we describe a perceptual grouping scheme for the behaviors being analyzed in our work to assist in the interpretability of our results.